jwilk/mbank-cli/doc/SECURITY.rst

 2014-05-01: missing certificate validation
 ------------------------------------------

-Due to a bug in the LWP module, if the IO::Socket::SSL module was installed, mbank-cli did not verify the SSL certificate, making man-in-the-middle attacks feasible.
+Because of a bug in the LWP module, if the IO::Socket::SSL module was installed, mbank-cli did not verify the SSL certificate, making man-in-the-middle attacks feasible.

 It is highly recommended that affected users: